-So here we are, chatting up with the lady herself to know all about the person behind the face and what is the message that she is trying to convey through her “Mekhala Mama” avatar.
+So here we are, chatting up with the lady herself to know all about the person behind the face, and to dig deeper into the message she is trying to convey through her “Mekhala Mama” avatar.

-My name is Theyie Keditsu and I was born and brought up in Kohima, Nagaland.
-I currently teach in Kohima College, Department of English.
+Mekhala Mama: My name is Theyie Keditsu and I was born and brought up in Kohima, Nagaland.
+I currently teach at Kohima College, Department of English.
 This will be my 12th year of teaching college.
 I’ve taught in Pfütsero Govt.
 College, Hindu College, DU & Sazolie College, Kohima.

-Tell us the story behind your Mekhala obsession and what is the message that you want to give out through your personal style/attire?
+R&L: Tell us the story behind your Mekhala obsession and what is the message that you want to give out through your personal style.

 Three experiences were pivotal in making me more militant (or evangelical) about my passion for Mekhalas: